GNOME/gnome-software/README.md

 system is up to date.
 It supports popular distributions, subject to those distributions maintaining their own distro-specific integration code.

+The specific use cases that Software covers are [documented in more detail](./doc/use-cases.md).

 # Features

 A plugin system is used to access software from different sources.